pkp/pkp-docs/admin-guide/3.4/en/statistics.md

 php lib/pkp/tools/reprocessUsageStatsMonth.php 202211
 ```

 If you want to have accurate monthly statistics, you will need to reprocess a whole month at a time.
-For example, if you are missing statistics from 2022-10-15 to 2022-11-12, you would need to reprocess logs for every day of both months to have accurate monthly stats for those months.
+For example, if you are missing statistics from 2022-10-15 to 2022-11-12, you would need to reprocess logs for every day of both months in order to have accurate monthly stats for those months.

 ### Things to know